Boris Malagurski: Belgrade

-Malagurski's next film Belgrade, (also known as Belgrade with Boris Malagurski), a documentary about Belgrade, the capital of Serbia, had its world premiere on 19 October 2013 at Sava Centar in Belgrade and was aired on Radio Television of Serbia (RTS) on 20 October 2014.
-The film features interviews with several prominent Belgraders, including tennis player Novak Djokovic.
+Malagurski's next film ,Belgrade (also known as Belgrade with Boris Malagurski) – a documentary about Belgrade – the capital of Serbia, premiered worldwide on 19 October 2013 at Sava Centar in Belgrade and aired on Radio Television of Serbia (RTS) on 20 October 2014.
+The film features interviews with several Belgrade-born public figures, including tennis player Novak Djokovic.

 The Weight of Chains 2

 The Weight of Chains 2 was released in 2014 as a part of the Serbian Film Festival at Montecasino in Johannesburg, South Africa.
-It features interviews with Noam Chomsky, Carla Del Ponte, Mlađan Dinkić, Vuk Jeremić, Ivo Josipović, Slavko Kulić, Miroslav Lazanski, Michael Parenti, Oliver Stone, R. James Woolsey and others.
+It features interviews with Noam Chomsky, Carla Del Ponte, Mlađan Dinkić, Vuk Jeremić, Ivo Josipović, Slavko Kulić, Miroslav Lazanski, Michael Parenti, Oliver Stone, James Woolsey, among others.
 The film discusses the effects of neoliberal reforms on all aspects of life in the former Yugoslavia, from politics, economics, military, culture and education to the media.
 Festival screenings include Raindance Film Festival and the Subversive Festival and others listed below, and it was broadcast by RTS.

 Kosovo: A Moment in Civilization

 In September 2017, Malagurski released a documentary film about Serbian monasteries in Kosovo called Kosovo: A Moment In Civilization, designed to oppose Kosovo's membership in UNESCO.
-The film was released on September 15, 2017 in Paris, France.
+The film was released on 15 September 2017 in Paris, France.
 The film was condemned by Kosovo's government.

 Like Me a Million

-Malagurski directed and produced a Serbian short film Lajkuj me milion puta (Like Me a Million).
-It stars Nikola Kojo, Miloš Biković and Maja Šuša.
-The film was released on March 29, 2019 at the 66th Belgrade Documentary and Short Film Festival.
+Malagurski directed and produced a Serbian short film Like Me a Million.
+It stars Nikola Kojo, Miloš Biković, and Maja Šuša.
+The film was released on 29 March 2019 at the 66th Belgrade Documentary and Short Film Festival.

 The Weight of Chains 3

 Malagurski made the third part of The Weight of Chains film series which deals with how big business and political interest groups endanger peoples' health and very existence.
-The film was released in Chicago on September 28, 2019, and features interviews with Jeffrey Sachs, Katrín Jakobsdóttir, Noam Chomsky, Nele Karajlić and Danica Grujičić.
+Released in Chicago on 28 September 2019, the film features interviews with Jeffrey Sachs, Katrín Jakobsdóttir, Noam Chomsky, Nele Karajlić and Danica Grujičić.

 Montenegro: A Land Divided

 In December 2019, Malagurski announced that he would produce and direct a documentary film about the 2019 crisis in Montenegro.
 The announcement came following clerical protests in Montenegro.
-In November 2020, the official film trailer was released, featuring interviews with Amfilohije Radović, Zdravko Krivokapić, Matija Bećković and others.
+In November 2020, the official film trailer was released, featuring interviews with Amfilohije Radović, Zdravko Krivokapić, Matija Bećković, and others.
 The film had its world premiere in Belgrade in May 2021.

 Srpska: The Struggle for Freedom

 Malagurski directed the feature documentary film that chronicles the history of Serbs who live West of the Drina river, including an interview with Serbian film director Emir Kusturica.
 The film was financed by the city of Banja Luka and other municipalities in Republika Srpska, as well as by individual donors, and premiered in Banja Luka in October 2022.
-There were calls for screenings to be cancelled in several European countries.
+There were calls for screenings to be cancelled in several European countries, who accused it of denying the Bosnian genocide.